 Instead, it is an observable, measurable function in the marketing and delivery of professional services.
 In the network environment, synergy is the product of specific, usually documented, practice management structures and processes that produce financially measurable benefits for network members and their clients.

 In the legal profession, and in maturing markets for other professional services as well, synergy is emerging a force that often can level the playing field between the global giants and small and midsize firms.
-In fact, I believe that consistent, well-managed synergy might become a bedrock necessity for any professional services network that wants to remain relevant by the year 2020.
+In fact, I believe that consistent, well-managed synergy might become a bedrock necessity for any professional services network that wants to remain relevant in the 2020s.